michaelsoftmd/pebkac-chrome/README.md

 # pebkac: The AI-Powered Web Automaton Without The Automation

+Update: I've written a more detailed guide on setting up the pebkac environment.
+It's on [Medium.](https://medium.com/ai-in-plain-english/building-your-own-secure-local-ai-web-co-browser-in-linux-mint-7bd2144fd64e)

 ## **What This Is**

 pebkac browses the web for you.
 It is a web nonautomation framework powered by SmolAgents and Zendriver.
 Synchronous communication becomes asynchronous communication in an elegant double-helix of English language-powered Python interpretation driven by you, the user.
 There is no MCP, no n8n, no LangChain or LangGraph. pebkac employs the LLM's native ability to control a web browser by writing Python directly into it.